Loading...

 Monitor Your Blood Sugar

-Keep track of your blood sugar levels before and after eating the burger to understand how your body reacts and adjust accordingly.
+Keep track of your blood sugar levels to understand how different meals affect you and make adjustments accordingly.

 healthspan-mbl